 – Right to object to processing,

-(2) You also have the right to lodge a complaint regarding the processing of your personal data by us with a data protection supervisory authority.
-The responsible supervisory authority for us is the Bayerische Landesamt für Datenschutzaufsicht [Bavarian Data Protection Authority], Postfach 606, 91511 Ansbach, Germany
+(2) You also have the right to complain to a data protection supervisory authority about the processing of your personal data by us.
+The supervisory authority responsible for us is the Bavarian State Office for Data Protection Supervision, Postfach 606, 91511 Ansbach.

 – IP address

 – Time zone difference from Greenwich Mean Time (GMT)

 – Amount of data transferred in each case

 – Language and version of the browser software.

 (2) When you use our website, cookies are stored on your computer.
 Cookies are small text files that are stored on your computer and saved by your browser.
 Cookies do not cause any damage to your computer and do not contain viruses.